Sears Holdings posts loss for fifth straight quarter

 The company said it would continue to cut costs by seeking alternatives for its real estate portfolio, the Sears Home Services business and the unit housing Kenmore appliance, Craftsman tools and DieHard vehicle battery brands.

-Lampert, unable to find buyers or partners for the two businesses, offered last week to buy a bigger stake in Sears Hometown and Outlet Stores Inc, if it entered into a partnership for the brands.
+Lampert, unable to find buyers or partners for the home services business and the brands, offered last week to buy a bigger stake in Sears Hometown and Outlet Stores Inc, if it entered into a partnership for the brands.

-Sears' shares were unchanged in premarket trading.
-Up to Wednesday's close, they had fallen 41 percent this year.

-(Reporting by Sruthi Ramakrishnan and Siddharth Cavale in Bengaluru; Editing by Saumyadeb Chakrabarty)
+Reporting by Sruthi Ramakrishnan and Siddharth Cavale in Bengaluru; Editing by Saumyadeb Chakrabarty